Maikxx/frontend-data/README.md

 ```

 Then install the dependencies with: `yarn` or `npm install`.
+Copy the _.env.example_ file with `cp .env.example .env` and provide the API keys.
 Then run the _development server_ with (**Warning: Don't do this on celular**) `yarn serve`.

 Start _linting_ with `yarn lint`.